vipinagrawal25/MeMC/README.md

 # Example

-An example shell script which does all the things mentioned above to conduct all the steps stated above is stored in "Examples/execute.sh".
-Change the directory to Examples and run
+An example shell script with proper calls to the binaries and utilities functions can be found inside folder `Examples` named `execute.sh`.
+Change the directory to Examples in terminal and paste the following;

 ```bash
 sh execute.sh
 ```

-The code will finish in about 30 minutes on Intel(R) Core(TM) i5-8265U CPU.
-You can relax till then.
-Once done we have provided a gnuplot plot script  and sample histogram "hist_start.dat" and "hist_memc.dat" of energies from the same simulation we had conducted.
-Execution of script can be done as:
+The code takes about 30 minutes on Intel(R) Core(TM) i5-8265U CPU.
+Once completed,
+we results can be verified against the simulation we have conducted.
+Please use the have provided a [Gnuplot](gnuplot.org) script and sample histogram of total energies `hist_start.dat` and `hist_memc.dat` of energies from the same simulation we had conducted.
+Typing the following
 ```bash
 gnuplot plot.gnu
 ```
-Two plot window should appear.
+should open two plot windows.
 The histogram of energy for the data generated locally is plotted using lines and points, whereas the case we have done is in points.
-To make histogram we have used gsl-histogram library.
-One can also use numpy or other standard libraries to do the same.
+**NOTE**
+In case the plot script fails to generate the plot, the main reason could be lack of [gsl-histogram](gsl.org) in your local machine.
+We suggest to use numpy or other standard libraries for the same purpose.

-# Output's
+# Data Structure
 Apart from the snapshot of the position, the code outputs % of accepted moves in second column and total energy of the configuration in the third column in "mc_log".
 The log file is written inside the specified folder.